spacemeshos/testnet-guide/guide/setup.md

 The App prompts you to enter a password to protect your new wallet and access to your Miner.
 Proceed to choose a password (8 or more characters) and to confirm it.

-!> You need to use the password to access your wallet after you lock access to the App.
+> You need to use the password to access your wallet after you lock access to the App.
 We recommend that you'll save your password in your computer's secure password manager.

-!> Until you backup your wallet, you will not be able to access it without your password.
+> Until you backup your wallet, you will not be able to access it without your password.
 There is no way to restore a wallet that wasn't backed-up if you forget your password.

+---

 Click `NEXT`.
 You should now see this screen:

 ![](../images/v1.0/protect_wallet_confirmed.png)

-Click `NEXT` again

----

-## Well Done!

-Now that you have a new wallet and a new `default address`, you are ready to [setup your Spacemesh full node...](guide/setup.md)

-# Setting up a Full Node
+## Step 2 - Full Node & Mining Setup

-The Spacemesh App now prompts you to setup a full  node on your computer.
+The Spacemesh App now prompts you to setup a full node and mining on your computer:

-?> A `Spacemesh Full Node` is the software you run on your computer to join the Spacemesh global computer.
-This Spacemesh global computer is created from many p2p full nodes operated by people like you running Spacemesh on personal computers from all over the world.
-The nodes communicate with each other over the Internet to secure and maintain the Spacemesh Coin cryptocurrency and the Spacemesh computer state.

 ![](../images/start_setup.png)